We receive advertising fees from the brands we review that affect ranking.

 The sweet relief of a successful import after 45 minutes of spreadsheet surgery

-So my honest take: the HubSpot Starter contact import is not smooth out of the box.
+So, my honest take: the HubSpot Starter contact import isn’t smooth out of the box.
 If your data is clean and your column headers exactly match what HubSpot expects, you’ll be fine.
-If your data has any history — and ours did, because it came from multiple sources — budget half a day for cleanup, not 20 minutes.
+If your data has any history — and ours did, because it came from multiple sources — budget at least half a day for cleanup.

 The flip side: once you’ve been through that pain, you understand HubSpot’s data model.
-Every column you mapped lives as a property usable in workflows, segments, reports, and dashboards.
+Every column you mapped is available as a property in workflows, segments, reports, and dashboards.
 The friction paid off in everything that came after.

-If I were doing it over, I’d follow this checklist:
+If to do this over again, I’d follow this checklist:

 3. Be the boss: Explicitly map mandatory fields like Email and Lifecycle Stage instead of letting the AI guess.

-What can each role on a small team actually do on HubSpot starter?
+What can each role on a small team actually do on the HubSpot starter plan?

-The HubSpot Starter Customer Platform covers the core workflows for every customer-facing person you’ve got-sales, marketing, success, and ops.
-Everyone can actually do their job without jumping between tabs.
+The HubSpot Starter Customer Platform covers the core workflows for every customer-facing person you’ve got: sales, marketing, success, and ops.
+Everyone can actually do their job without having to jump between tabs.
 Here is the play-by-play of how my 3-person team uses it.

 How does a sales rep use HubSpot starter day-to-day?